dereksonderegger/141/docs/03_Principles_of_Graphing.md

 If instead, we form a grouping by adding color, then the group of fives stands out prominently.
 <img src="03_Principles_of_Graphing_files/figure-html/unnamed-chunk-3-1.png" width="672" />
+*This example was inspired by an example by Alberto Cairo.*

 ### Grouping Examples

 In the following examples, ask yourself what the visual grouping the graph is encouraging?
-Are the rows or columns grouped?
+Are the rows or columns grouped? *These are taken from a presentation by Todd Iverson and Silas Bergen.*

 <img src="03_Principles_of_Graphing_files/figure-html/unnamed-chunk-4-1.png" width="672" />